OpenEvalProject/evals/manuscripts/elife-66765/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/66765/elife-66765-fig4-v2.jpg)

 **Figure 4.:** (a) Representative currents activated by fast applications of glutamate to outside-out patches excised from HEK293 cells transfected with GluA1/GluA2/γ2 (left) or GluA1/γ2 (right) (10 mM, 100 ms, −110 to +80 mV).
 The intracellular solution was supplemented with 100 µM spermine (blue) or NASPM (purple). (b) Mean normalized peak current-voltage (I-V) relationships for GluA1/GluA2/γ2 and GluA1/γ2 with 100 μM spermine (blue) or NASPM (purple).
 Symbols and error bars indicate the mean ± standard error of the mean. (c) Pooled rectification data (RI+60/−60) for GluA1 and GluA1/auxiliary subunit combinations with 100 μM spermine (Spm) or NASPM.
 Box-and-whisker plots indicate the median (black line), the first and third quartiles (Q1 and Q3; 25–75th percentiles) (box), and the range min(x[x>Q1+1.5 * inter-quartile range]) to max(x[x<Q3+1.5 * inter-quartile range]) (whiskers).
 Indicated p-values are from two-sided Welch two-sample t-tests (note that for GSG1L all RI values were 0). (d) Difference plots showing the shift in rectification index (Δ RI+60/−60) in the presence of NASPM compared with spermine.
-Symbols show mean unpaired differences, and the error bars indicate the bootstrapped 95% confidence intervals.Figure 4—source data 1.I-V) data for peak currents evoked by 10 mM glutamate from GluA1/2/γ2, and GluA1/γ2 receptors with intracellular spermine (100 μM) or NASPM (100 μM).Figure 4—source data 2.+60/−60 values for peak currents evoked by 10 mM glutamate from GluA1, GluA1/γ2, GluA1/γ7, GluA1/γ8, GluA1/CNIH2, GluA1/CNIH3, GluA1/CKAMP59, GluA1/GSG1L, GluA1/γ8/CNIH2, and GluA1/γ8/CKAMP44 receptors with intracellular spermine (100 μM) or NASPM (100 μM).
+Symbols show mean unpaired differences, and the error bars indicate the bootstrapped 95% confidence intervals.

 We next compared the effects of spermine and NASPM on I-V relationships for GluA1 expressed alone or with different auxiliary subunits representing a broad cross-section of those known to differentially modulate the function of native AMPARs (Figure 4b–d).
 Thus, we expressed GuA1 with TARPs (γ2, γ7 or γ8), cornichons (CNIH2 or CNIH3), GSG1L, or CKAMP59.
 We also examined I-V relationships in the presence of γ8 together with CNIH2 or CKAMP44.
 With GSG1L, full rectification was seen with both 100 μM spermine and 100 μM NASPM (RI+60/−60=0).
 For all other combinations, in the presence of spermine RI+60/−60 varied (from 0.037 to 0.29) depending on the auxiliary subunit present, but with NASPM rectification was essentially complete in all cases (RI+60/−60 varied from 0 to 0.022) (Figure 4c).
 Thus, unlike 100 μM spermine, 100 μM NASPM produces a near-total block of outward CP-AMPAR-mediated currents that appears to be independent of the type of auxiliary subunit.

-## The effects of intracellular NASPM on native AMPARs
+### The effects of intracellular NASPM on native AMPARs

 To determine whether the difference between spermine and NASPM seen with recombinant receptors was preserved in different native receptor populations, we next compared the actions of the polyamines on extrasynaptic and synaptic receptors in neurons from wild-type and GluA2 KO (Gria2tm1Rod/J) mice (Jia et al., 1996).